Documentation

 • Licenses and Permits:

-• Documentation of the facility’s operating licenses and permits, and compliance with local, state, and federal regulations.
+• Documentation of the facility’s operating licenses and permits, as well as compliance with local, state, and federal regulations.

 • Inspection Reports: